algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

     //if the board is turned on or off bool board_status_;

-    //return a string formatted as the message should be string formatMessage(float battery, float latitude, float longitude);
+    //return a string formatted as {latitude, longitude, battery level}
+    string writeMessage(){
+        float battery; //do an analog read of PIN_VBAT

+        //get data GPS from the GPS Class float latitude;
+        float longitude;

+        return "{\"latitude\": xxxx,
+                \"longitude\": xxxx,
+                \"batterie\": xx}"
+    }

     //setup the SIM800L module return success
     bool setup();

     //turn on the board
     bool turnOn(){
-        //send use GPIO to turn on the SIM800 board
+        //use GPIO digitalWrite to turn on the SIM800 board };
-    };

     //turn off the board